It’s safe to say every human being wants to find a career doing what they love—or, at the bare minimum, doing something they enjoy.

 Doing what you love comes with a good amount of ambiguity.
 You are the one who sets the path.
 You are the one who determines how far you want to go.
 And you are the one who ultimately decides what “success” looks like.
 This is arguably the primary reason most people do not pursue what they love, because they can’t handle the ambiguity.
 They need—similar to the way it is defined in school—someone to tell them what to do, explain how it’s done, and set the markers for “success.”

-Doing what you love has a lot less to do with “deciding,” as much as it does taking the time to understand what is holding you back in the first place—and then addressing those obstacles head on.Opinions expressed here by Contributors are their own.
+Doing what you love has a lot less to do with “deciding,” as much as it does taking the time to understand what is holding you back in the first place—and then addressing those obstacles head on.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.